mfem/web/src/meshing.md

 ![](img/examples/lor-transfer.png)

-Grid functions can be transfered between the coarse, high-order mesh and the low-order refined mesh using either $L^2$ projection or pointwise evaluation.
+Grid functions can be transferred between the coarse, high-order mesh and the low-order refined mesh using either $L^2$ projection or pointwise evaluation.
 These transfer operators can be designed to discretely conserve mass and to recover the original high-order solution when transferring a low-order grid